Liberty Bell High-Speed Line

 turning from southbound Markley Street to eastbound Airy Street, photographed

 from a vantage point under the Airy Street bridge.
-The shabby building to the
+These were the last months

-right was LVT's freight station at Rink Siding.
-This is where Liberty Bell Limited
+to the right was LVT's freight station at Rink Siding.
+This is where Liberty

-cars were turned around for the return trip to Allentown.
-Today Rink Siding
+Bell Limited cars were turned around for the return trip to Allentown.
+One reason

-the rough condition of the street is the Liberty Bell route's old wooden railroad
+for the rough condition of Markley Street today is the Liberty Bell route's

-Liberty Bell Limited service in the 1940's and 50's was
+Liberty Bell Limited service between 1939 and 1951 was

 provided by twelve high-speed cars originally built in 1930 for the Cincinatti